Crypto-TII/TLS1.3/rust/readme.md

 	https://127.0.0.1:4433

 The browser connects to the local server and displays a message.
 Observe the number of TLS connections actually made by the browser.
-In this cased the ticket is stored as a browser cookie.
+In this case the ticket is stored as a browser cookie.